hackcheckio/Hackcheck-Private-API/API.md

 - Phone Number  `phone`
 - Domain Name   `domain`

-Keep in mind that some plans cannot use all of these queries.
+Keep in mind that some plans cannot use all of these queries, for more detail visit [plans](https://hackcheck.io/plans).

-### Response Handling
+## Response Handling
 Our API consists of two response bodies.
 #### Valid Response
 `